andreburgaud/jssl/README.md

 ### List of Servers in a File

-To avoid typing may hosts at the command line, you can create a file with one host per line and use this file as an argument to option `--file`.
+To avoid typing many hosts at the command line, you can create a file with one host per line and use this file as an argument to option `--file`.
 For example you can prepare a file with the follwoing entries:

 ```
 mailserv.baehal.com